skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 ## Option 3: Global Reach Enabled ExpressRoute<a name="option3"></a>

-This is the recommended robust connection path for performance-sensitive workloads connecting directly between Skytap to On-Prem.
+This is the recommended robust connection path for performance-sensitive workloads connecting directly between Skytap to on-premises.
 Keep in mind, you will need to consider your existing ExpressRoute configuration and latency between the endpoints.

-This approach will give you transitive routing between on-premises and Skytap-on-Azure.
+This approach will give you transitive routing between on-premises and Skytap on Azure.
 To set this up, create a new Azure Backbone ExpressRoute connection (see architecture below) between the Skytap on Azure service in Azure US East and your Azure hub.
 Note that the backbone ExpressRoute is not a new MPLS ExR circuit; rather, it's a native Azure ExR configured in the Portal that does not require you to engage a Telco provider.
 Once configured in the Azure Portal, Microsoft will create this connection on the backend (may take 20-30 mins. to propagate).
 Once the Backbone ExpressRoute is established between Skytap and your Azure hub, you will enable Global Reach to allow transitive routing between both ExpressRoutes.

 ### Setting up Global Reach Enabled ExpressRoute to Skytap<a name="expressroutewithglobalreach"></a>